 RAVEN is excited to be working with Stk’emlupsemc te Secwepemc Nation to secure Aboriginal title to unceded traditional territory in interior B.C.
 Their vision is to enshrine Indigenous stewardship practices into law for future generations.

 “Today out of the 180,000 square km of our homeland, we occupy through the reserves less than one percent of it.”— Ron Ignace, Chief, Skeetchesn Band, Secwepemc Nation

-The Secwepemc title area comprises lands that used to be teeming with salmon and deer, thriving forests.
+The Secwepemc title area comprises lands that used to be teeming with salmon and deer, covered in thriving forests.
 But with the onslaught of mining, logging and settlement, the environmental damage is vast and deprives the Secwepemc of their livelihood.
-The Aboriginal title case aims to give jurisdiction to the Secwepemc over this territory, the very practices that sustained this land for thousands of years.
+The Aboriginal title case aims to give jurisdiction to the Secwepemc over this territory, so that they can revitalize the practices that sustained this land for thousands of years.